DPSOLIS/Core-Code-From-Dan-Solis/Challenge Week#3/README.md

  - The code for this program in Pseint is
 ![image](4241-PSeInt.png)
  - the messages expected are:

     - The number is special

     ![image](4243-PSeInt_-_Ejecutando_proceso_SPECIALNUMBER.png)

     - The number is almost special

     ![image](4244-PSeInt_-_Ejecutando_proceso_SPECIALNUMBER.png)

-    - Just a regular number
+    - Just a regular number:

     ![image](4242-PSeInt_-_Ejecutando_proceso_SPECIALNUMBER.png)